spark-mv/cdn/install.md

 # 3. Test HolaCDN statistics locally

 Once the code is live on the webpage, remember it is still disabled by default on the server side.
-You can test the live code locally by either appending a command to your URL, or by entering commands in the browser developer console.
+You can test the live code locally by entering commands in the browser developer console.

 ## 3.1 Configuring HolaCDN via browser console